krishsat9937/crypto-ai-chatbot/README.md

 pnpm dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000/).
+Your Crypto AI Chatbot should now be running on [localhost:3000](http://localhost:3000/).